 Have Your Home Inspected

-This is extremely important, especially if you are in a home that is older, or if your home has had previous damage from any of the listed disasters.
-By taking this step you will be able to find out if there is damage somewhere within your home that you might not have known about as well as, or if your house is up to the regions code standards.
+This is extremely important, especially if you are in a home that is older or if your home has had previous damage from any of the listed natural disasters.
+By taking this step, you will be able to find out if there is damage somewhere within your home that you might not have known about or if your house is up to the region’s code’s standards.

-A home inspection can also help if you need to file a claim later with your insurance company, but make sure that the inspector that you hire meets the requirements for your state and local area government.
+A home inspection can also help if you need to file a claim later with your insurance company, but make sure that the inspector you intend to hire meets the requirements of your state and local government.

-Rain gutters can help to direct moisture away from the house, but it also needs to be maintained for optimal benefits.
+Rain gutters can help to direct water away from the house, but they also need to be maintained for optimal benefits.
 If the land that is around your home is not at the correct grade level, it can lead to flooding problems.
-If possible you can help to direct water away from the house if you can regrade the area.
+Regrading the area around the foundation can help direct water away from your home.

-When in areas that can experience drought issues, you need to have sufficient moisture around your home.
-If too much moisture is taken away from the foundation it can impact the homes structural integrity.
+Since you live in an area that experiences drought conditions, you need to have sufficient moisture around your home.
+If too much moisture is removed from the soil surrounding your foundation, it can negatively impact your home’s structural integrity.

-You can help maintain the correct moisture problems by having a water system set up around the foundation, such as soaker or drip hoses or even a sprinkler system.
-Make sure that you either have plants and trees at least five to ten feet away from the foundation, or only have plants and trees that will pull a limited amount of moisture from the soil and not intrude on the foundation.
+You can maintain a constant moisture level by having a soaker hose or a sprinkler system set up around your foundation.
+As well, make sure that you either have plants and trees at least 5 to 10 feet away from the foundation or only have plants and trees that will pull a limited amount of moisture from the soil and not intrude on the foundation.

 This is making sure that certain parts of the structure are as secure as possible.
-Even if you have an older home, you should be able to complete this step.
-For this, you will need to inspect and fix the following areas: gable end bracing, roof to wall attachment, roof deck attachment and lastly the roof itself!
+Even if you have an older Houston home, you should be able to complete this step.
+For this, you will need to inspect and fix the following areas: gable end bracing, roof-to-wall attachments, roof deck attachment, and lastly, the roof itself!

 Keep Debris Away From the Home

-If you have anything that is lying around in your yard that can become hazardous if picked up or thrown, you need to make sure to either get rid of it or secure it in place.
+If you have anything that is lying around in your yard that can become hazardous if picked up and thrown by wind, you need to make sure to either get rid of it or secure it in place.
 A last piece of advice: be vigilant with your home’s surroundings and take the necessary precautions to keep your home sound and your family safe!